invisicat/invisicat/README.md

 <p align=left>
 Devoted to coding on my free time and writing good software since 2016 ☕.

-I’m currently learning <a href="https://www.rust-lang.org/">Rust</a> 🦀 and WebAssembly.
+I’m currently learning <a href="https://www.rust-lang.org/">Rust</a> 🦀 and <a href="https://webassembly.org/">WebAssembly</a>.
 At the moment, I'm interested in learning distributed systems and would love to work on a project involving such.
 Please let me know about any sorts of projects like that as I would love to learn and contribute to it :)

 Current Projects:
    - [Meditate](https://github.com/RiceCX/Meditate) - A website that provides ways of winding down and meditation.